mariekekortsmit/ToDoList/README.md

 [TODISCUSS:]

-7. Stretch: Implement the Mediator Pattern.
+7. Implement the Mediater Pattern.
 Look for inspiration in the existing code base.
-Mediatr.
-Request handler
-Queries/Commands: read/update
+   Current code uses the `Mediatr` package.

+   Question: how to debug this? together with dependency injection?
+As you're not seeing where it is passed.

 8. Unit tests.
+    - Q: Why dont you moq in bci?
 9. making sure that the interface down to the database is async.
 --
 Later: